-The development process for the new national alcohol and drugs strategy was not always straightforward.
-However when Joe Fitzpatrick, the Scottish Government Minister for Public Health and Sport, launched ‘Rights, Respect, Recovery’ on 28 November 2018, we publicly welcomed this as introducing “transformational rights” for families.
+The development process for the new national alcohol and drug strategy was not always straightforward.
+However, when Joe Fitzpatrick, the Scottish Government Minister for Public Health and Sport, launched ‘Rights, Respect, Recovery’ on 28 November 2018, we publicly welcomed this as introducing “transformational rights” for families.

 The strategy’s vision of a right to health and the right to a life free from the harms of alcohol and drugs are applied equally to people using alcohol and drugs and to their family members for the first time.
 Families now have the right to support in their own right and the right to be involved in their loved one’s treatment and support as appropriate.

 ‘Rights, Respect and Recovery’ echoes our broad definition of ‘family’, recognising that families come in many shapes and sizes, but that they can play a vital role in treatment and recovery, even where relationships are fragile or damaged.
 Families are acknowledged as assets and named as Key Partners in the Strategy, and are to be involved in the planning, development and delivery of services locally, regionally and nationally.
 And new, emerging and existing family support groups – a key part of Scotland’s growing family recovery community – are to receive ongoing support through the Scottish Government’s Family Recovery Initiative Fund, supported by the Corra Foundation and Scottish Families.